 All participants will be required to complete baseline core MRI imaging.
-Core MRI imaging will be repeated annually in all EPAD LCS research participants with a CDR score of 0.5 or 1.
-Participants who have a CDR score of 0 will have MRI collected every 2 years.
-Participants who have a CDR score of greater than 1 will remain in the cohort and will have yearly MRI scans.
+Core MRI imaging will be repeated at 2 years (Visit 4) and then every second year for all EPAD research participants.
+Following visit 1, the MRI scans are scheduled every two years to coincide with the collection of the two yearly CSF sample.
+The MRI scan precedes the CSF collection as a safety procedure prior to undertaking the lumbar puncture.
 The core MRI examination for all TDCs (all EPAD LCS participants) are performed to assess study eligibility, for baseline assessment that can be used for subsequent safety monitoring in PoC studies, and for quantitative analysis of brain structure and vascular lesions.
 Multi-region structural MRI analysis, including whole brain and hippocampal volume analysis, will be performed to better understand how brain volumes change over time in the study population.
-Alzheimer's Disease

-Neuroimaging Initiative (ADNI)-like protocols and quality control will be used to ascertain precision in measuring change (direct longitudinal measurement techniques rather than segmentation only).
+Alzheimer's Disease Neuroimaging Initiative (ADNI)-like protocols and quality control will be used to ascertain precision in measuring change (direct longitudinal measurement techniques rather than segmentation only).
 The core MRI examination can be completed in around 30 minutes.